Why You Should Try Medical or Therapeutic Massage

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Lesser known is the fact that massage also has benefits far beyond mere relaxation.
-Licensed massage therapist Tracy Segall, MSHS, LMT, says that medical, or therapeutic, massage might help you with more serious medical issues.
+Licensed massage therapist Tracy Segall, MSHS, LMT, says that medical, or therapeutic, massage can help you with more serious medical issues, too.

-A massage therapist can work on a number of medical issues that are either chronic — meaning it lasts a long time — or acute — which means something that has happened recently and can be cared for in the near future.)
+A massage therapist can work on a number of medical issues that are either chronic (meaning they last a long time) or acute (a medical issue that has happened recently and can be cared for in the near future.)

 These issues can include:

-Your therapist may have soft lighting and music playing, just like with a relaxation massage.
-Instead of a whole-body treatment, however, a therapeutic massage session usually will focus on your area of concern for an extended time.
+During your visit, your therapist may have soft lighting and music playing, just like with a relaxation massage.
+Instead of a whole-body treatment though, a therapeutic massage session tends to focus on your targeted area of concern — for an extended period of time.

 The therapist may use various techniques during your treatment session.
-Depending on their training they may incorporate deep-tissue massage, myofascial release, trigger point work, various movement therapies, and passive and resistive stretching techniques.
+Depending on their training, they may incorporate deep-tissue massage, myofascial release, trigger point work, various movement therapies or passive-resistive stretching techniques.